-According to the American Clinical Neurophysiology Society's (ACNS) Guidelines for Long Term Monitoring of Epilepsy, digital electroencephalography (EEG) is the industry standard.2 Ambulatory EEG, video EEG, and routine EEG all use digital technology and usually incorporate automatic spike detection.
+According to the American Clinical Neurophysiology Society's (ACNS) Guidelines for Long Term Monitoring of Epilepsy, digital EEG is the industry standard (2008).
+Ambulatory EEG, video EEG, and routine EEG all use digital technology and usually incorporate automatic spike detection.
 These types of EEG analyses are not the same as digital EEG spike (3D dipole localization) analysis.
-A report by the American Academy of Neurology (AAN) and the ACNS states that multiple well-designed studies have established automatic spike and seizure detection via digital EEG as highly sensitive, though not very specific.3 This is also true of EEG in general.
-There are several reasons that an EEG would record a false positive, and most EEG patterns can be caused by a wide variety of neurologic conditions, while many diseases can produce more than one type of EEG pattern.1 Nonetheless, the AAN recommends EEG with automatic seizure and spike detection in clinical practice due to positive outcomes.3 Automatic spike detection can save a great amount of time as a technician or electroencephalographer does not have to visually review hours or days of data.
-However, there are specific circumstances in which further analysis of the EEG is required, beyond the automatic digital spike analysis.3
+A report by the American Academy of Neurology (AAN) and the ACNS states that multiple well-designed studies have established automatic spike and seizure detection via digital EEG as highly sensitive, though not very specific (1997, p.
+280).
+This is also true of EEG in general.
+There are several reasons that an EEG would record a false positive, and most EEG patterns can be caused by a wide variety of neurologic conditions, while many diseases can produce more than one type of EEG pattern (Moeller, Haider & Hirsch, 2015).
+Nonetheless, the AAN recommends EEG with automatic seizure and spike detection in clinical practice, commenting that "general clinical use in the community has been very positive" (AAN & ACNS, 1997).
+Automatic spike detection can save a great amount of time as a technician or electroencephalographer does not have to visually review hours or days of data.
+However, there are specific circumstances in which further analysis of the EEG is required, beyond the automatic digital spike analysis.

 Digital EEG spike analysis assessment and billing should not be used for cases when the EEG was only recorded on digital equipment.
 Digital EEG spike analysis assessment is reserved specifically for times when substantial additional digital analysis was medically necessary and was performed, such as 3D dipole localization.
-In these specific circumstances, this would entail an additional hour's work by the technician to process the data from the digital EEG, as well as an extra 20 to 30 minutes of physician time to review the technician's work and review the data produced.
-This type of analysis is most commonly performed at specialty centers that involve epilepsy surgery programs.4
+In these specific circumstances, this would entail an additional hour's work by the technician to process the data from the digital EEG as well as an extra 20 to 30 minutes of physician time to review the technician's work and review the data produced.
+This type of analysis is most commonly performed at specialty centers that involve epilepsy surgery programs.9

-The AAN and ACNS recommend further digital analysis, in conjunction with review by a technician or provider, in the noninvasive evaluation of candidates for epilepsy surgery.
+The AAN and ACNS recommend further digital analysis, in conjunction with review by a technician or provider, in the noninvasive evaluation of candidates for epilepsy surgery (AAN & ACNS, 1997, p.
+281).
 They note that:

 "The well-designed studies of this specific technique [dipole analysis] are few but consistent and confirmed in follow-up postoperatively.
 The clinical rationale seems clear.
 Control testing for evoked potential known cortical generator sites has confirmed the technical accuracy of dipole localization.
 The use of dipole analysis seems sufficiently demonstrated to warrant its clinical use in patients undergoing evaluation for surgical therapy for epilepsy.
-In other clinical settings, it has not been demonstrated to be sufficiently clinically useful to warrant general clinical use at this time."3
+In other clinical settings, it has not been demonstrated to be sufficiently clinically useful to warrant general clinical use at this time" (AAN & ACNS, 1997, p.
+280).

-It is important to note that the ACNS specifically states that ambulatory EEG is not appropriate for detailed characterization of EEG features as is required in presurgical evaluation.2
+It is important to note that the ACNS specifically states that ambulatory EEG is not appropriate for "detailed characterization of EEG features as is required in presurgical evaluation" (ACNS, 2008, p.
+15).

-3D spike dipole source analysis, or digital EEG spike analysis, has been shown to be concordant with other modes of presurgical evaluation of epilepsy, including a thorough neurological workup with video EEG, magnetic resonance imaging (MRI), and multiple other imaging and neuropsychological tests; electrocorticography; and magnetoencephalography.5 Studies have demonstrated "that dipole source models can be successfully employed to detect the epileptogenic foci of interictal epileptiform discharges."^{5(p320)} Therefore, digital EEG spike analysis is recommended for the presurgical evaluation of intractable epilepsy patients.5
+3D spike dipole source analysis, or digital EEG spike analysis, has been shown to be concordant with other modes of presurgical evaluation of epilepsy, including a thorough neurological workup with video EEG, magnetic resonance imaging (MRI), and multiple other imaging and neuropsychological tests; electrocorticography; and magnetoencephalography (Park et al., 2015).
+Furthermore, Park and others cite three other studies demonstrating "that dipole source models can be successfully employed to detect the epileptogenic foci of interictal epileptiform discharges" (2015).
+Park and others agree with the AAN and ACNS that digital EEG spike analysis is "recommended for the presurgical evaluation of intractable epilepsy patients (2015).